nuonco/nuon-python/docs/GeneralApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_config_schema**
-> object get_config_schema(source=source, flat=flat)
+> object get_config_schema(type=type)

 Get jsonschema for config file

 Return jsonschemas for Nuon configs.
-These can be used in frontmatter in most editors that have a TOML LSP (such as [Taplo](https://taplo.tamasfe.dev/) configured.  ```toml #:schema https://api.nuon.co/v1/general/config-schema?source=inputs  description = \"description\" ```  You can pass in a valid source argument to render within a specific source file:  - input - installer - sandbox - runner - docker_build - container_image - helm - terraform - job  By default, the config expects that you are using multiple files and sources.
-If you are _not_, then pass the `?flat=true` param.
+These can be used in frontmatter in most editors that have a TOML LSP (such as [Taplo](https://taplo.tamasfe.dev/) configured.  ```toml #:schema https://api.nuon.co/v1/general/config-schema?source=inputs  description = \"description\" ```  You can pass in a valid source argument to render within a specific config file:  - input - input-group - installer - sandbox - runner - docker_build - container_image - helm - terraform - job

 ### Example